 James Corden of CBS’s “The Late Late Show” will host the 70th Annual Tony Awards®.

-The past Tony-winner will preside over the 2016 Tony Awards show, broadcast live from the Beacon Theatre in New York City, Sunday, June 12 (8:00-11:00 PM, live ET/delayed PT) on the CBS Television Network.
-Or stream the Tony Awards live across platforms with the CBS All Access subscription service.*
+The past Tony-winner will preside over the 2016 Tony Awards show, broadcast live from the Beacon Theatre in New York City, Sunday, June 12 (8:00-11:00 p.m., live ET/delayed 8 p.m.
+PT) on the CBS Television Network.
+The Tony Awards will also be streamed live across platforms with the CBS All Access subscription service.*

 "James is one of those rare performers whose gifts translate perfectly to both the Broadway stage and the television screen, making him the ideal choice to host the Tony Awards.
 The last time he was at the Tonys, he went home with one.
 We think he'll have even more fun as host.
 This is going to be one unforgettable show,” said Charlotte St. Martin, President of The Broadway League, and Heather Hitchens, President of the American Theatre Wing, in a statement.

 "Carpooling on Broadway will never be the same!" said Executive Producers Glenn Weiss and Ricky Kirshner.

 “We are thrilled to have James Corden not only as a member of the CBS family, but as host of this year’s Tony Awards,” said Jack Sussman, Executive Vice President, Specials, Music and Live Events, CBS Entertainment.
 “James is the ultimate performer – actor, singer and comedian – and the perfect choice to host this prestigious and always entertaining live television event.”